maloletnik/transformers-jobs/README.md

 # transformers-jobs

-The transformers directory contains the slightly modified filed of transformers from huggingface.
+The transformers directory contains the slightly modified files of transformers from huggingface.

 ```scrape.py``` used for scraping linkedin.
 ```preprocess.py``` convert the json to train,val,test files that can be used with transformer code.